EmilioVillante/daily-snapshop/README.md

 Heavy build inspiration has come from [this blog post](https://blog.paulmcdonald.fun/stable-diffusion-gcp-cloud-function-6495a0b42c6c).

 A brief summary of the steps involved includes:
-1. GCP cloud scheduler to trigger process each day
+2. Fetch trends from google api based on today date ✅
-2. Fetch trends from google api based on today date
+3. Use the keywords to create a AI generated image hosted in a GCP bucket ✅
-3. Use the keywords to create a AI generated image hosted in a GCP bucket
+4. Save the image and metadata to a firestore collection ✅
-4. Save the image and metadata to a firestore collection
+5. GCP cloud scheduler to trigger process each day ✅
-5. Serve the images in a webapp
+6. Serve the images in a webapp
-6. Push images the images to redbubble
+7. Push images the images to redbubble

 ### Utilised Resources
 - [Stability AI developer (docs)](https://platform.stability.ai/)